kubeflow/examples/named_entity_recognition/documentation/step-2-build-components.md

 ![container registry](files/container.png)

 ## Upload the component specification
-The specification contains anything we need to use the component.
-Therefore we need access to these files later on in our pipeline.
+The specification contains anything you need to use the component.
+Therefore you need access to these files later on in your pipeline.
-It also contains the path to our docker images, please open `component.yaml` for each component and set **`<PROJECT-ID>`** to your Google Cloud Platform project id.
+It also contains the path to our docker images, open `component.yaml` for each component and set **`<PROJECT-ID>`** to your Google Cloud Platform project id.

-We upload all three component specifications to your Google Cloud Storage and make it public accessible by setting the permission to `allUsers`.
+Upload all three component specifications to your Google Cloud Storage and make it public accessible by setting the permission to `allUsers`.

 > It is also possible to upload those files to a storage solution of your choice.